gobabygocarswithjoysticks/gbg-pcb/README.md

 V2.1

-### This board replaces the control box of a car's original electronics or the separate ESCs and Arduino in the [usual joystick modification](https://gobabygocarswithjoysticks.github.io/index/).
+### This board replaces the control box of a car's original electronics or the separate ESCs and Arduino in the [usual joystick go baby go modification](https://gobabygocarswithjoysticks.github.io/index/).
 The board has screw terminals for connecting to the battery, motors, and the joystick.
 With this circuit board, a car can be converted to joystick control without any soldering.

 ### Voltage input: 5 to 26 volts (6v, 12v, and 24v lead acid batteries, absolute maximum 4.6V-28V)